On Computational Complexity of Unitary and State Design Properties: Introduction

-In recent years, computation-theoretic properties of designs have also been studied since designs and related concepts~\cite{10.1007/978-3-319-96878-0_5, Choi2023} turn out to be extremely useful for, e.g., cryptography uses~\cite{kretschmer:LIPIcs.TQC.2021.2, 10.1007/978-3-031-15802-5_10,10.1007/978-3-031-15802-5_8}.
-Along this line, it is fundamental to ask: \emph{can we efficiently check whether a given distribution is a design?}.
-This can be rephrased in terms of the frame potential: \emph{can we efficiently compute the frame potential?} These questions are not only of theoretical interest but also practical.
-If the answer is affirmative, a general numerical approach to constructing more efficient designs, such as a variational method based on the frame potential, may work.
-On the other hand, if the answer is negative, efficiently checking whether the set is a design may only be possible for sets with a specific structure.
-Furthermore, as the frame potential is closely related to the out-of-time-ordered-correlators (OTOCs)~\cite{RY2017}, which is a diagnostic of quantum chaos~\cite{MSS2016}, the complexity of computing frame potential also offers an insight into quantum chaotic behaviour.
+In recent years, computation-theoretic properties of designs have also been studied since designs and related concepts~\cite{10.1007/978-3-319-96878-0_5, Choi2023} have proven to be extremely useful for, e.g., cryptography uses~\cite{kretschmer:LIPIcs.TQC.2021.2, 10.1007/978-3-031-15802-5_10,10.1007/978-3-031-15802-5_8}.
+A fundamental question in this context is: \emph{Can one efficiently determine whether a given distribution constitutes a design?} Since designs can be characterized by the frame potential, this question can be reframed as: \emph{Can one efficiently compute the frame potential?} Given the numerous applications of designs, these questions are not only foundational but also of practical importance.

-Motivated by these considerations, we initiate to study unitary and state design properties from a computational complexity theoretic perspective.
-We begin with providing a quantum algorithm for estimating the frame potential and show that, while the algorithm achieves $1/\poly(n)$ accuracy for state vectors in polynomial time, where $n$ is the number of qubits, achieving exponential accuracy or estimating the frame potential of unitaries takes exponential time.
+In this paper, we formulate these questions as computational problems and initiate a computational complexity theoretic analysis of unitary and state design properties.
+We begin by providing a quantum algorithm for estimating the frame potential and show that, while the algorithm achieves $1/\poly(n)$ accuracy for state vectors in polynomial time, where $n$ is the number of qubits, achieving exponential accuracy or estimating the frame potential of unitaries takes exponential time.

-To check if there exist more efficient algorithms, we introduce and investigate computational problems about the frame potential.
-First, we show that \emph{exactly} computing the frame potential can be achieved by a single query to a $\sharpP$ oracle and is $\sharpP$-hard.
-This hardness also applies to the computation of OTOCs and implies that checking the quantum chaotic behaviour of OTOCs is, in general, computationally hard, characterizing the complex nature of quantum chaos from a computational viewpoint.